vmware-archive/cascade/README.md

 ![alt text](LOGO.png "Cascade: A JIT Compiler for Verilog")

 (This project just transitioned to open source.
-Please bear with us in the next few weeks this document evolves.)
+Please bear with us in the next few weeks as this document evolves.)

 Index
 =====